UNCLASSIFIED (U)

 a.
 For more information on dissemination procedures, please see 7 FAM 032 Appendix A.

 b.
-Optional Dissemination by CA/OCS: TSG;
+Optional Dissemination by CA/OCS: TSG.

 c.
-Optional Dissemination by CA/P: CA social media and GPAPA for larger messaging;
+Optional Dissemination by CA/P: CA social media and GPAPA for larger messaging.

 d.
-Required Dissemination by post: Not applicable;
+Required Dissemination by post: Not applicable.

 e.
 Optional dissemination by post:

-(1) Send an Alert via MASCOT;
+(1) Send an Alert via STEP;

 (2) Mission website and social media accounts; and